 August 21, 2017

-After the 2017 eclipse, another total solar eclipse will not be visible in the United States until April 9, 2024, when it will pass from southern Texas up through northern New England.
+If you missed the 2017 eclipse, don’t worry: the next total solar eclipse will be visible in the United States on April 9, 2024, when it will pass from southern Texas up through northern New England.

 - Total Solar Eclipse Folklore, Myths, and Superstitions